Soroptimist International During the Second World War:

 There is little doubt that in many countries it was the women who “battled on” to relieve suffering and hunger and perform tasks normally carried out by the men of their nations.

-During this time, The British Federation embarked upon rescuing members of the Vienna Soroptimist Club and their families who were threatened by the Nazi regime.
+During this time, The British Federation assisted by Soroptimists in Europe embarked upon rescuing members of the Vienna Soroptimist Club and their families who were threatened by the Nazi regime.
 Over thirty refugees arrived in England from Vienna.
 British Soroptimists arranged their passage to a safe harbor in the United States where the brave and harassed women were helped by American Soroptimists.
 In addition, clubs in the American Federation generously gave gifts of money and clothing for distribution to stricken cities throughout Europe.

 Soroptimists in Europe